We believe that the fact that you are having a baby shouldn’t affect your financial situation or unduly impact your options when you return to work.

 You don’t need to take it all off in one go, but can break it up as you need to.
-If you require additional time off due to complications or illness during pregnancy that can be taken in addition.
+If you require additional time off due to complications or illness during pregnancy, please reach out to us.
+It may be that additional paid leave can be taken.
+We will assess that on a case by case basis

 You retain all the usual rights and protections that apply to employees who are pregnant or on maternity leave.
 For that reason we do still require a few things from you.